karrick/gosync/README.md

 that is integrated with the scheduler.
 There are no channels created and no extra go-routines spawned to use semaphores, other than those created by the application code that might use this library.

+I am not implying that semaphores are the best synchronization primitive for all concurrent applications, but rather that, like mutexes and condition variables, are useful at times.
+This library is meant to be used for those times when semaphores are useful.